 Methane converts to CO2 and H2O with a half-life of 12 years.
-The resulting "GWP" = Global Warming Potential" = the climate radiative forcing of methane relative to CO2 (Dessus et al. 2008)
+But the resulting "GWP" = Global Warming Potential" = the climate radiative forcing of methane relative to CO2 (Dessus et al. 2008) decays much more slowly; half-life ~40